 Gadamer (1900–2002) does not provide an account of the aesthetic in any customary sense.
 His approach to art runs, in many ways, against conventional philosophical expectations.
 Aesthetic qualities are not debated in the manner of the analytic tradition of modern philosophy, nor does he concern himself overtly with the problems of aesthetic pleasure.
-Gadamer's approach to aesthetic experience stands squarely in the phenomenological tradition.
+Gadamer’s approach to aesthetic experience stands squarely in the phenomenological tradition.
 He is primarily concerned with the place of art in our experience of the world.
 Furthermore, his approach to aesthetic theory is one of those rare intellectual achievements which are simultaneously deconstructive and constructive.
 He dismantles elements of the grand tradition of Platonic, Kantian and Hegelian aesthetics and yet offers a phenomenological reconstruction of many of the central insights of that tradition to demonstrate its continuing relevance to our contemporary experience of art.
 Gadamer is primarily concerned with the cognitive dimension of such experience, with what artworks address and what they put at issue.
 This makes for a flexible philosophical approach capable of ranging freely over a number of art forms and styles, discussing both the singularity of works and their broader significance.
 The approach is clearly hermeneutical in that it endeavours to reacquaint us with those received meanings and preoccupations which underlie our experience of art.
-Openly influenced by Heidegger, his later essays on language and poetry in particular, Gadamer's aesthetics is far from traditional.
+Openly influenced by Heidegger, the later essays on language and poetry in particular, Gadamer’s aesthetics is far from traditional.
 His key claims are:

 - Aesthetics is not the study of specific types of subjective pleasures derived from art.
 It is a study of what objectively informs our subjective awareness of art.